stephenturner/oneliners/README.md

     echo {A,C,T,G}{A,C,T,G}{A,C,T,G}

+Make sure column has no duplicate records

+    sort -k1,d file.txt

+Inner join where key information (e.g. gene name) is found in both files

+    join -1 1 -2 1 <(sort -k1,1d file1.txt) <(sort -k1,1d file2.txt)

+Make a long list of significant genes from different treatment, so that each gene is significant in at least one of the treatments

+    for in in file1.txt file2.txt file3.txt filen.txt ; do awk '{print $1}' $i >> all-deg.txt ; sort all-deg.txt | uniq > degs.txt ; done

 Untangle an interleaved paired-end FASTQ file.
 If a FASTQ file has paired-end reads intermingled, and you want to separate them into separate /1 and /2 files, and assuming the /1 reads precede the /2 reads:

     cat interleaved.fq |paste - - - - - - - - | tee >(cut -f 1-4 | tr "\t" "\n" > deinterleaved_1.fq) | cut -f 5-8 | tr "\t" "\n" > deinterleaved_2.fq